hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 ![Popular Opening Plot](../assets/img/popular-openings-plot.png){:class="img-responsive"}

-Fascinatingly, three of the top five most played openings fare better for the person playing with the black pieces, and the Sicilian in particular is lethal.
+Fascinatingly, three of the top five most played openings fare better for the person playing with the black pieces; the Sicilian in particular is lethal.

-This is interesting, but anyone that plays chess will know that the Horwitz Defense isn't a top 5 most played openings.
+This chart is interesting, but anyone that plays chess will know that the Horwitz Defense isn't one of the most played openings.
 This happened because chess openings have dozens of variations, and each variation is being counted as its own opening.
 So, openings like the Horwitz Defense that don't have a lot of named variations are higher on the list.

 **PART 4: Popular Opening Moves**